 - AODA Statement or Commitment, Customer Service Policy and Multiyear Accessibility Plan

-We strive to ensure good governance by utilizing the talents and accumulated experience of a board of eight trustees, six of whom are independent, and by encouraging open, ongoing and productive discussion between trustees and management and between management and the investing public.
+We strive to ensure good governance by utilizing the talents and accumulated experience of a board of nine trustees, seven of whom are independent, and by encouraging open, ongoing and productive discussion between trustees and management and between management and the investing public.

 Corporate Social Responsibility